AliSinaYOusofi/MyFirstQuote/README.md

 - **Community:** Encourages open-source contributions, fostering a community of developers working together to improve this project.

 ## Getting Started
-To get started with the project, follow these steps:
+To make your first contribution, follow these steps:

 1. **Clone the Repository:**
    Clone the repository to your local machine using the following command: